shakfu/py2max/README.md

 A pure python library without any dependencies intended to facilitate the offline generation of Max patcher (`.maxpat`) files.

-It was originally created to automate the creation of hehlp (`.maxhelp`) files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.
+It was originally created to automate the creation of help (`.maxhelp`) files for the [sndpipe project](https://github.com/shakfu/sndpipe) but it seems useful enough that it should have its own repo.

+For use of python3 in a live Max patcher, see the [py-js](https://github.com/shakfu/py-js) project.

 ## Features